pink-gorilla/ui-router/README.md

 **End Users** this project is not for you.

+A simple front-end page-router using bidi + pushy.

 ## Bidi Routing

 Bidi is not as highly starred as compojure, but it has important benefits: